ubicucsd/bootcamp_19_20/2_OldLinuxTerminal.md

 ## Jumping in the Deep End

-Last session, we said that we prioritize interactive lessons.
-We're going to waste no time living by this mantra.

-## Getting yer feet wet

-Here are a quick batch of tasks/exercises using the command line (and different commands) in roughly increasing order of difficulty:
+Last session, we said that we believe in active learning.
+Below are a bunch of exercises in roughly increaisng order of difficulty.
+[Here's] a bunch of advanced command line info you might find useful.

+***Behind the Scenes:** You might wonder, "Why are we being given tasks that we haven't been taught how to complete?"
+The answer: that's science.
+One of the most powerful skills in bioinformatics is simply being able to parse documenatation to figure out what you need to do.
+Taking the general knowledge from last lesson and applying it to scenarios you've never seen before is very, very valuable!*

 ##### (0.)
 Copy-paste the following two commands into your terminal in order and hit enter.
 `cd ~`